AryanMedigeri08/project-zekrom/README.md

 - **Node.js 18+** with npm
 - A modern browser (Chrome/Edge recommended)
 - **Optional:** Mapbox token for 3D view

+> ⚠️ If using Conda, run `conda deactivate` before starting the dev server.

 ### Step 1: Backend Setup